This Code is applicable to and binding for the following groups of people and entities:

 Accountability and commitment of the Club

-Athletic Club hereby undertakes to comply with any applicable regulations and, in particular, those aimed at respecting cultural diversity and of customs.
+Athletic Club hereby undertakes to comply with any applicable regulations and, in particular, those aimed at respecting cultural diversity and customs.

 Athletic Club and all its directors and its employees shall undertake to follow the principles and values set out in this Code.